 The mixtures in cloves and bay leaves produce a strong odor, and both are effective repellent against the sugar ants.
 Use whole cloves beside baseboards and bay leaves on kitchen counters to prevent sugar ants.

-Just like cloves and bay leaves, garlic also features a strong smell that puzzles sugar ants and throws off their smell trail.
+Like cloves and bay leaves, garlic also features a strong smell that puzzles sugar ants and throws off their smell trail.
 For this purpose, tie garlic with string or similar item and hang it on the doorknobs and cabinets.

-Try a homemade Sugar Ant Repellent
+Try a homemade Sugar Ant Repellent.

 Take one part of plain water and a few drops of peppermint essential oil, mix them and pour the mixture into a bottle.
 Spray the mixture on your kitchen shelves to prevent sugar ants from making nests in those places.